sunder96u/Jenkins_User_Validator/README.md

 ## ToDo

-Add ability to use Password list
+Add ability to use Password list <br>
 Add ability to use single user (without a file)